KevinThottumkal11/Pathfinder-Algorithms/README.md

 # Visit the Project

-Open [https://pathfinder-algorithms.vercel.app/](https://pathfinder-algorithms.vercel.app/) to view the project i your browser.
+Open [https://pathfinder-algorithms.vercel.app/](https://pathfinder-algorithms.vercel.app/) to view the project in your browser.

 # Getting Started with Create React App